 The temporary relocation will require construction of up to three temporary hangars for aircraft maintenance which will be installed on the Charlie Ramp (Figure 2-2).
 Power to the hangars will be supplied by connecting to the existing GFAFB power system.
 Minor modifications and repairs of available facilities selected for use for aircraft, operations, maintenance and support activities may be required.
+While some B-1B aircraft maintenance will occur at GFAFB, scheduled aircraft maintenance activities will occur at Dyess AFB periodically.
+When aircraft are scheduled for major maintenance, or when unexpected major maintenance is required, aircraft will travel from GFAFB to Dyess AFB.
+It is anticipated that one to two aircraft will be located at DAFB per month for washdowns, inspections, and upgrades, as needed.
+Dyess AFB has available hangar space and equipment available.
+Activities related to B-1B maintenance and environmental impacts at DAFB are fully discussed in the Dyess Air Force Base and Ellsworth Air Force Base B-1 Force Structure Changes Environmental Assessment (DAFB 2002) and the Dyess Air Force Base Air Installation Compatible Use Zone (AICUZ) Study (Dyess 2015).
 Preparation of infrastructure and the movement of munitions and equipment would be completed in a phased approach starting in November of 2024, if approved, and funding becomes available.
 Expected facility use and required modifications to the buildings are in Table 2-1.
 Personnel would be housed off-base in hotels and available rental apartments.
 Personnel from the 28 BW would begin arriving in December and reach full staffing by April of 2025 (Table 2-2).